 Burns can be some of the most difficult types of injuries to cope with.
-Burns can occur as a result of a wide range of different factors, and the effects that burn injury victims may have to cope with can vary significantly based on how their burn occurred.
+Burns can occur due to a wide range of factors.
+The effects that burn injury victims may have to cope with can vary significantly based on how their burn occurred.
 Chemical burns, for instance, can present dramatically different treatment and management needs than burns caused by exposure to an open flame.
 Regardless of how a burn injury occurs, the consequences that injury victims face for all but the most minor burns can be quite serious.
 These types of injuries can take much longer to heal than other types of trauma.
 And the physical scarring caused by a burn injury may never fully recover.
 Here are some common treatment options for burn injuries.

-Fortunately, there are steps that burn injury victims can take to reduce the impact that a burn injury will ultimately have on their health, as well as things they can do to manage the pain and trauma that suffering a serious burn injury can frequently cause.
+Fortunately, burn injury victims can take some steps to reduce the impact that a burn injury will ultimately have on their health.
+There are things they can do to manage the pain and trauma that suffering a serious burn injury can frequently cause.